 The six residence halls on the Newton Campus are similar to the Upper Campus halls and are furnished in the same manner.
 They house approximately 880 students.
 Free daily shuttle service is provided to the Chestnut Hill campus, which is located approximately one mile from the Newton Campus.
 The Newton Campus offers a unique environment and special academic and social programs that make it attractive to many first-year students.
 The University Meal Plan is mandatory for Newton Campus residents and a dining hall is located on the campus, as well as a library, chapel, and laundry facilities.

 The University offers a variety of special interest housing options to undergraduate students.

-The Medeiros Honors House, located on the Upper Campus, houses 100 first-year students who are participating in the Arts & Sciences honors program.
+The Medeiros Honors House, located on the Upper Campus, houses 100 first-year students who are participating in the Morrissey College of Arts and Sciences honors program.
 Faculty lectures, cultural, and academic programs are held in this residence hall throughout the year.

 The Multicultural Learning Experience floors, open to first-year students of all ethnic and racial backgrounds, provide residents with the opportunity to be introduced to and learn about various cultures.
 Students will work to further define and promote diversity with the hall and throughout the University through programmatic methods.
 Students are encouraged to plan and participate in multicultural theme programs that address the issues of our society.

 The Romance Language floor primarily houses upperclassmen who want to improve their speaking knowledge of French and Spanish.
 The community seeks to bring students and faculty together to foster an intellectual community that shares the events of daily life in French and/or Spanish.
 Students living in the Maison Française and the Casa Hispánica participate in a unique academic living environment.